startung/myconf/README.md

 Allow use of arduinos etc: sudo usermod -a -G dialout $USER

 ## Dotfiles

 My dotfiles, tracked in a bare git repository.
 Borrowed from [Derrick Reimer's repo](https://github.com/derrickreimer/dotfiles), and [Nicola Paolucci's blog post](https://developer.atlassian.com/blog/2016/02/best-way-to-store-dotfiles-git-bare-repo/).

 - Add public rsa key to github.com
-- Clone this repository into your home directory: git clone --bare git@github.com:startung/myconf.git $HOME/.dotfiles
+- Clone this repository into your home directory: `git clone --bare git@github.com:startung/myconf.git $HOME/.dotfiles`
-- Checkout the content of the repository: git --git-dir=$HOME/.dotfiles/ --work-tree=$HOME checkout
+- Checkout the content of the repository: `git --git-dir=$HOME/.dotfiles/ --work-tree=$HOME checkout`
 - If there are conflicts with existing files, Git will let you know, be sure to back those up first before retrying
 - Restart your shell session to pick up all the new aliases and configurations.
 - Tell Git to ignore untracked files when running `git status`, since this repository will only manage certain hand-picked files in your home directory: dotfiles config --local status.showUntrackedFiles no

 Usage

-- See your proposed changes: dotfiles status
+- See your proposed changes: `dotfiles status`
-- Stage up your changes: dotfiles add .bashrc
+- Stage up your changes: `dotfiles add [files/directories]`
-- dotfiles commit -m "Message goes here"
+- `dotfiles commit -m "Message goes here"`
-- Push to GitHub: dotfiles push
+- Push to GitHub: `dotfiles push`
 - You'll want to avoid running an "add all" command (like `dotfiles add .` or `dotfiles add -A`) since only some of the files in the home directory are tracked by Git.
 Instead use `dotfiles add -u` which will add all tracked files.